13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 12. kidney failure & brain diseases

 Kidney failure is accompanied by symptoms such as vomiting, diarrhea and apathy.
-Meanwhile, tremors may also increasingly occur.
+During this time, tremors may also become more frequent.

-. neurological diseases can trigger tremors in the four-legged friend.
+Neurological diseases can also trigger tremors in four-legged friends.
 Brain strokes, strokes, heat strokes, brain trauma and various coordination disorders can also occur in dogs.

 For many diseases, the risk increases with age.